Orchid Island (Lanyu) Travel Information

 Orchid Island is mostly accessed via airplane.
 Its tiny airport brings in tiny airplanes from Taidong on the Daily Air Coproration.
 Be warned that the small planes and severe weather mean that you might get stuck on one end or the other.
 The plane trips are about NT$3,000 round-trip.

-Ferries are also available for travelers with strong stomachs.
-They leave from Taitung as well.
+Ferries to Lanyu are also available for travelers with strong stomachs.
+They leave from Fugang Harbor 富岡, 6km north of Taitung City.
 The rough seas, coupled with the fact that the flights aren’t much more expensive than the boats, lead me to suggest the plane.

-One of the fastest way to get to Taitung from Taiwanese cities located on the west coast (Taipei, Taichung, Hsinchu, Taoyuan) is to take Taiwan’s ultra-fast High Speed Rail (HSR) all the way to Kaohsiung City, in the southern part of the island.
-From Kaohsiung, you can then take a normal train (TRA) to Taitung.
+One of the fastest ways to get to Taitung or Kenting from Taiwanese cities located on the west coast (Taipei, Taichung, Hsinchu, Taoyuan) is to take Taiwan’s ultra-fast High Speed Rail (HSR) all the way to Kaohsiung City, in the southern part of the island.
+From Kaohsiung, you can then take a normal train (TRA) to Taitung, or an express bus to Kenting.